solyarisoftware/prompter.vim/README.md

 - **Completion Highlight**:
   support last completion color highlight.

+> ⚠ prompter.vim is not primarily designed as a code completion tool,
+> although you can use it for that purpose.
+>
+> Instead, this plugin aims to be a general-purpose replacement for web text completion playgrounds,
+> intended for prompt engineers who want to test and debug natural language prompts.

 ## Backstory

-The idea emerged as I was writing LLM prompts, experimenting with some prompt engineering techniques, using a simple "text completion" approach where you write your text prompt corpus and then request a Large Language Model (LLM) completion.
+The idea emerged while I was writing LLM prompts and experimenting with prompt engineering techniques.
+I was using a straightforward "text completion" approach, where you input your text prompt corpus and request a completion from a Large Language Model (LLM).

 My initial approach was to utilize the web playgrounds offered by LLM providers.
 However, I encountered numerous issues especially while interacting